List of Resources: Support for the Ukrainian Community in Canada

 Click here to learn more about the one-time, non-taxable benefit provided by the Federal Government to Ukrainian families who are in Canada under the Canada-Ukraine authorization for emergency travel (CUAET)

-IMPORTANT UPDATE: CUAET visa holders must apply for the transitional assistance payment by June 30th, 2024.
+This program is now closed.
+The last date CUAET visa holders could apply for the transtional assistance payment was June 30th, 2024.

 Factsheets: Canada-Ukraine Transitional Financial Assistance